MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-overview-identify-and-remediate-mca-issues.md

 ---
 title: Identifying and remediating MaxConcurrentApi issues that affect user authentication
-description: summarizes a set of articles that describe how to work around (and in some cases, resolve) authentication failures and slowdowns that happen when Windows servers are overloaded with authentication requests. ms.date: 05/28/2024
+description: Summarizes a set of articles that describe how to work around (and in some cases, resolve) authentication failures and slowdowns that happen when Windows servers are overloaded with authentication requests. ms.date: 05/28/2024
 author: Deland-Han
 ms.author: delhan